 Leonardo’s mirror writing, often fetishized by art scholars as a sign of extra-human abilities, is actually an aberration.
-Without formal education, the young da Vinci taught himself to write right to left, primarily to avoid tipping inkwell.
+Without formal education, the young da Vinci taught himself to write right to left, primarily to avoid tipping his inkwell.
 Neurologists today would diagnose this tendency as dyslexia, but his natural shorthand—often with erratic strokes and spelling errors—freed da Vinci to log ideas without being stymied by the traditional rules of penmanship.
-Maybe there are more “one-hit wonders.”

 To Lankford, genius is not a halo, but a flash of clarity.
 “Leonardo had stunning moments of genius, but he was not a permanent genius—no one is,”asserts the Oregon-based writer.
 In fact, da Vinci worked hard to arrive at his moments of clarity.
 Considered a late bloomer for arriving at the workshop of painter Andrea del Verrocchio at age 15, he was keenly conscious of the need to figure things out quickly to catch up with his peers.
 Writes Lankford, “the sense of lateness is the animating spark of every autodidact.”